Text by CLOT Magazine

 Loom [festival] represents how a contemporary festival should approach the younger generations.
-With this in mind, their main aims behind the festival were ‘getting a strong message across that entertainment and festivals can be a space to go out of your comfort zone and clash with new ideologies and current topics through an artistic point of view.
-We always push ourselves and the artists and collaborators involved, so that they can also get out of their comfort zones by trying out something new,’ says Nikolov over Email.
+With this in mind, their main aims behind the festival were getting a strong message across that entertainment and festivals can be a space to go out of your comfort zone and clash with new ideologies and current topics through an artistic point of view.
+We always push ourselves and the artists and collaborators involved, so that they can get out of their comfort zones by trying something new, says Nikolov over Email.

-‘Loom Collective is a group of young creatives involved in the arts, design and music scene of Barcelona.
+Loom Collective is a group of young creatives involved in the arts, design and music scene of Barcelona.
 We are a group of friends that got together around the idea of creating a much-needed space to show that festivals can stand for new moral principles and have a voice in sociocultural topics.
-We are from all over the globe, from Ecuador to Italy, Algeria, Sweden… without forgetting our Spanish and Catalan members,’ continues Nikolov.
+We are from all over the globe, from Ecuador to Italy, Algeria, Sweden… without forgetting our Spanish and Catalan members, continues Nikolov.

-Loom Festival is an involving and interactive experience, the whole festival is designed in a path format, without separations between the artists, their pieces and the audience, without elevated stages and backstage areas.
-‘We want the visitor to discover the diverse and talented local scene, and some international talents shaping the current underground,’ tells Nikolov.
+Loom Festival is an involving and interactive experience.
+The whole festival is designed in a path format, without separations between the artists, their pieces and the audience, without elevated stages and backstage areas.
+We want the visitor to discover the diverse and talented local scene, and some international talents shaping the current underground, tells Nikolov.

 Spain is still recovering from the financial crisis of 2008 that led to deep budget cuts in arts programs, so the challenges of organising a grassroots art festival in Barcelona come to our minds.
-‘The economic part – a topic we never really considered so much as Loom Festival is a collaborative DIY project, something that can connect to younger generations and new forms of creation, something that’s still hard to put together in terms of organisation and financing.
-We are lucky to be finding all of this support from everyone around us, Loom ends up being something everyone can find a way of being part of,’ Nikolov explains.
-And we can not help thinking about how Loom Festival will be financed and supported in the future when the festival grows up and maybe the DIY philosophy is not enough.
+The economic part – a topic we never really considered so much as Loom Festival is a collaborative DIY project, something that can connect to younger generations and new forms of creation, something that’s still hard to put together in terms of organisation and financing.
+We are lucky to be finding all of this support from everyone around us, Loom ends up being something everyone can find a way of being part of, Nikolov explains.
+And we can not help thinking about how Loom Festival will be financed and supported in the future when the festival grows up, and maybe the DIY philosophy is not enough.

-Emmy Koski, apart of being one of the co-founders of the Loom collective and festival is the mind behind the art direction and design of this year’s edition of Loom festival, ‘an authentic image where we can feel represented, between thought, installations, performance and music – without any sort of creative restrictions or hierarchical structures’, in Koski’s words.
+Emmy Koski, apart from being one of the co-founders of the Loom collective and festival, is the mind behind the art direction and design of this year’s edition of Loom festival, ‘an authentic image where we can feel represented, between thought, installations, performance and music – without any sort of creative restrictions or hierarchical structures’, in Koski’s words.

 With an editorial background, working mainly with communication and art direction for magazines and brands, before that, Koski worked in healthcare.
-So, maybe following her background in healthcare this year, the edition of Loom is dedicated to synesthesia, ‘a condition in which one sense is simultaneously perceived as if by one or more additional senses, which moves us to something that is more than just aesthetics and includes all our senses, Koski explains.

-‘With the creative campaign, the idea was to explore, exaggerate and combine different senses to find an eclectic, yet coherent, image that expresses a multi-sensorial experience,’ she continues.
+So, maybe following her background in healthcare this year, the edition of Loom is dedicated to synesthesia, a condition in which one sense is simultaneously perceived as if by one or more additional senses, which moves us to something that is more than just aesthetics and includes all our senses, Koski explains.
+With the creative campaign, the idea was to explore, exaggerate and combine different senses to find an eclectic, yet coherent, image that expresses a multi-sensorial experience, she continues.
 A campaign and artwork that lies at the heart of photographer Maisie Cousins’ work and the glossy and wet aesthetics of the Dazed Beauty universe.

-Koski tells CLOT Magazine when we asked about her inspiration ‘what you taste is what you touch, what you hear is what you see and what you smell.
+Koski tells CLOT Magazine when we asked about her inspiration what you taste is what you touch, what you hear is what you see and what you smell.
 The protagonist of the creative campaign is somehow a “newborn” exposed to the world, experiencing all the sense for the first time.
 This again is an exaggeration of what the visitors of Loom festival will experience – expanding perceptions and create an understanding of the world we live and create.’

-‘I see Loom as a living organism that, at this very moment, is a festival.
-With the different personalities and skills, we all together inhabit, I see a lot of possibilities to grow and evolve, ‘ Koski concludes.
+I see Loom as a living organism that, at this very moment, is a festival.
+With the different personalities and skills, we all together inhabit, I see a lot of possibilities to grow and evolve, Koski concludes.